 This is a collaborative cohort between Western Kentucky University, United Federation of Teachers, and NYCDOE.
 The partnership began when The United Federation of Teachers in New York City was searching for a way for the members of the Speech Chapter to earn a Master’s Degree in Communication Disorders without leaving their teaching positions in the city schools.
 The program has expanded to allow those not already working for the NYCDOE but who are committed to doing so into the program.

 There is currently a great need for Speech Language Pathologists in the New York City schools and the goal of this program is to assist in offsetting this shortage.

 For a full description and policies related to the clinical requirements please explore the Clinical Experience tab at the top of this page.
-For the UFT cohort, CD 590 will be completed under the supervision of adjunct WKU faculty housed at the United Federation of Teachers in the Speech and Hearing Clinic and within the community.
-These faculty members will also assist students in locating externship placements to complete the CD 591 requirements in the NYC area.
+For the UFT cohort, SLP 590 will be completed under the supervision of adjunct WKU faculty housed at the United Federation of Teachers in the Speech and Hearing Clinic and within the community.
+These faculty members will also assist students in locating externship placements to complete the SLP 591 requirements in the NYC area.

 About Distance Learning

 WKU has a wonderful Division of Extended Learning and Outreach Department (DELO) to assist in online learning opportunities.
 Their website has a number of helpful topics including an orientation to online learning and helpful information to aid you in determining if online learning is right for you.
 Please click here to visit their website.